AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeType/RecreateAttributeInstance.md

 AttributeType.RecreateAttributeInstance Method
 ==============================================
-AutomationML 2.1 APIReplaces the content of this Attribute object with the specified attribute type.
+Replaces the content of this Attribute object with the specified attribute type.
 This Attribute object is changed to an instance of the provided Attribute Type.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)